dbarzin/mercator/docs/queries.md

 WITH logical_servers
 ```

-Lists applications not attached to any logical server, which may indicate an incomplete cartography.
+Lists applications not attached to any logical server — a possible indicator of an incomplete cartography.

-## Best Practices
+## Best practices

 - **Keep `LIMIT` to the necessary value**: overly broad queries can be slow on large repositories.
-- **Use `OUTPUT graph`** only when relations are declared in `WITH`; a graph without relations will consist only of isolated nodes.
+- **Use `OUTPUT graph`** only when relations are declared in `WITH`; a graph without relations will consist of isolated nodes only.
-- **Verify field names** in the [API reference](api.md) — a typo in a field name simply displays nothing, with no error message.
+- **Check field names** in the [API reference](api.md) — a typo in a field name simply returns nothing, with no error message.
-- **With `EXISTS`**, declare the relation in `WITH` only if you need to display its fields in `FIELDS`; otherwise, `EXISTS` alone is sufficient to filter without additional overhead.
+- **With `EXISTS`**, declare the relation in `WITH` only if you need to display its fields in `FIELDS`; otherwise, `EXISTS` alone is sufficient to filter without extra overhead.
-- **Save recurring queries** to facilitate teamwork and ensure reproducibility of cartographies.
+- **Save recurring queries** to facilitate teamwork and ensure the reproducibility of cartographies.